redhat-developer/odo/docs/proposals/lifecycle_events.md

 ## User Stories
 Each lifecycle event would be suited to individual user stories.
 We propose that at least one issue is made for each of them for tracking and implementation purposes.

+- Add support for `preStart` commands: [preStart lifecycle event support](https://github.com/openshift/odo/issues/3565)
 - Add support for `postStart` commands: [container initialization support](https://github.com/openshift/odo/issues/2936)
-- Add support for `preStop` commands:
+- Add support for `preStop` commands:  [preStop lifecycle event support](https://github.com/openshift/odo/issues/3566)
+- Add support for `postStop` commands: [postStop lifecycle event support](https://github.com/openshift/odo/issues/3577)

 ## Design overview
 Some of the events might not be useful for `odo` to adopt.
 We should only support the ones that have a clear use-case, and then add more as other use-cases emerge.

-For odo, the most important events are the `postStart`, and the `preStop` because they have clear, reasonable use case within odo’s flow.
-There is no clear use case within odo for `preStart` and `postStop` today.

 - `preStart` - support executing these commands via init containers
 - `postStart` - support executing these commands as part of component initialization